 imagery, weather observations, radar and meteorological analysis.

-wave axis.
-Scattered moderate convection is from 13N-19N between
+moderate and strong convection is present from 03N to 05N between

 GULF OF MEXICO...

 High pressure has pushed SE to the Mississippi Delta near 29N89W.